 JJ's has been the home of Massey Ferguson since its inception and introduction to New Zealand in 1958, and in 2018 both marques celebrate their 60th anniversary.

-JJ's now have more than 100 full-time staff throughout the South Island - with the average length of service from the team being over nine years, it is obvious that JJ's generates loyalty not only with its customers, but with its staff as well.
-Several members of the company have been a part of the team for more than 20 years and the longest serving employee started out as a sales rep 50 years ago and is now the managing director.
+JJ's now have more than 100 full-time staff throughout the South Island - with the average length of service from the team being over ten years, it is obvious that JJ's generates loyalty not only with its customers, but with its staff as well.

 After three generations of the Jones family, two generations of the Sadlier family, and six decades, it's personal for the JJ's team.